1. definition and interpretation

 (a) To cease use of the Platform through the a website link to the Platform or otherwise; and

-(b) To remove any and all references in any website or any marketing material to the Platform ; and
+(b) To remove any and all references in any website or any marketing material to the Platform;

-5.1.12 Not to use the Slerp platform to redirect or promote its customers to any other ordering platforms or marketplaces.
+5.1.12 Not to use the Platform to redirect or promote its customers to any other Direct Ordering Platform or any Marketplace Aggregator; and

 6. service support

 6.1 Slerp agrees to respond to any reasonable request of the Partner for help in respect of any errors or problems it is experiencing with the Platform.
 Technical support is available from 9 a.m. to 10 p.m.
 7 days per week.
 Support is available via email or service desk ticketing support via the online Help Centre.